In any calendar year, you could have a different status for

 - $24,000 and you file as married filing jointly (each spouse/child must have a SSN/ITIN in order to file under this category)

-If none of the above apply, do not file a 2016 CT state income tax return.
+If none of the above apply, do not file a CT state income tax return for the current year.
 Gross income includes income from sources within Connecticut and outside of Connecticut.

 In determining whether you meet the gross income test, you must take into account any income not subject to federal income tax under an income tax treaty between the United States and the country of which you are a citizen or resident.
 Income tax treaty provisions are disregarded for Connecticut income tax purposes.
 Any treaty income you report on federal Form 1040NR or Form 1040NR-EZ and not subject to federal income tax must be added to your federal adjusted gross income.

 Gross income includes, but is not limited to: